RobWiederstein/my-hugo-blog/archetypes/Rmd-report/index.md

 link-citations: true
 #include packages even if not referenced
 nocite: |
-  @R-base, @R-blogdown
+  @R-base, @R-blogdown, @R-tidyverse
 # image path for social media
+header:
    image:
-#10 words or less
+   alt:
    caption:
+repo:
 summary:  By default, Hugo automatically takes the first 70 words of your content as its summary and stores it into the `.Summary` page variable for use in your templates.
 You may customize the summary length by setting `summaryLength` in your site configuration *or* you can set it in the front matter.
 ---